Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning

 \subsection{Contributions}

-We (i) define FMGP as a family of GPs that can be used to perform uncertainty estimation in pre-trained DNN without losing prediction performance; and (ii) show how VI can be used to stochastically fit predictive variances and optimize hyper-parameters.
-This results in a \emph{post-hoc} method that is independent of the network structure or architecture (\emph{e.g.}, it does not require computing DNN Jacobians).
-Furthermore, (iii) we show the scalability of FMGP at training and test time across multiple regression and classification problems, including ResNet \cite{he2016deep} models, with millions of parameters, and the ImageNet dataset, featuring thousands of class labels and millions of data instances \cite{ILSVRC15}.
-Finally, (iv) we illustrate the utility of FMGP in a \emph{practical dataset} scenario using QM9 \cite{ruddigkeit2012enumeration} for feature prediction in the context of molecules.
+The main contributions of this work are the following, we \begin{enumerate}[label=\roman*), topsep=0pt, itemsep=-0.ex, partopsep=1ex, parsep=1ex] \item define FMGP as a family of GPs that can be used to perform uncertainty estimation in pre-trained DNNs without losing prediction performance; \item show how VI can be used to stochastically fit only the predictive variances; \item propose \(\alpha\)-divergences to efficiently optimize the model's hyperparameters while avoiding pathological solutions in which the predictive variances are set to zero.
+This results in a \emph{post-hoc} method that is independent of network structure or architecture (\emph{e.g.}, it does not require computing DNN Jacobians). \item show the scalability of FMGP at training and test time across multiple regression and classification problems, including ResNet \citep{he2016deep} models, with millions of parameters, and the ImageNet dataset, featuring thousands of class labels and millions of data instances \citep{ILSVRC15}. \item show that FMGP can be used in the context of \emph{black-box classifiers} using CLIP networks \citep{radford2021learning}, without access to model parameters or training samples; \item illustrate the utility of FMGP in a \emph{practical dataset} scenario using the QM9 dataset \citep{ruddigkeit2012enumeration} for feature prediction in the context of molecules. \end{enumerate}